 Are you facing weapons charges?
 Will County criminal defense attorney Ryan N. Hejmanowski can help you!
-Weapons charges include Unlawful Use of a Weapon (UUW), unlawful possession of a weapon by a felon, unlawful or reckless discharge of a firearm, gunrunning, unlawful sale of a firearm, Firearm Owner's identification Card (FOID) violations, and Concealed Carry violations.
-Depending on the offense, the charges can be classified as either misdemeanor or felony.
+Weapons charges include Unlawful Use of a Weapon (UUW), unlawful possession of a weapon by a felon, unlawful or reckless discharge of a firearm, gunrunning, unlawful sale of a firearm, Firearm Owner’s identification Card (FOID) violations, and Concealed Carry violations.
+Depending on the offense, the charges can be classified as either a misdemeanor or a felony.
 Other factors can cause the charges to be increased to an aggravated crime.
 What are the penalties for being charged with a weapons crime?
 It really depends on the specific charges.
 However, weapons convictions can carry harsh sentences and penalties.
-Those sentences are usually … Read more... about Weapons Charges
+Those sentences are … Read more... about Weapons Charges

 RYAN N. HEJMANOWSKI

 I am a Will County attorney who has been a litigator throughout my career.
 I have handled a myriad of cases from their inception through resolution, including jury trials.
 I am a local lawyer who handles cases ranging from criminal defense and family law through personal injury.
 If you have been charged with a crime, are contemplating a divorce, or have been hurt in an accident, I can help you.
 Even if you're located in any of the surrounding counties including Cook, Kankakee, Lake, DuPage, McHenry, and Kane, call me to discuss your case.